Exopy/exopy/docs/source/user_guide/measure_edition.rst

 The database access exception editor is available only on complex tasks (ie tasks that have child tasks).
 It allows to change the visibility of the values stored in the database.
-Lets explain this.
+Let us explain this more precisely.

 To each complex task is associated a node in the database, database which is used by the tasks to store all sorts of data they may want to share.
 Each task stores its values in the node of its parent.
-When a task needs to access to a value stored in the database by another task, it can only look into the values stored in the same node it is storing its data or a higher node (the into which its parent task is writing).
+When a task needs to access a value stored in the database by another task, it can only look into the values stored in the same node it is storing its data or a higher node (the into which its parent task is writing).
 However in some cases this can be restrictive,